PatrikAckermann/alink-charts/README.md

 The design is based on the [Autismuslink](https://autismuslink.ch) website.

 ## Installation
 The gh-pages branch contains a deploy-ready build of the website.
 The linked page above is hosted from this branch.
-This build isn't guaranteed to work on your web server.
+This build isn't guaranteed to properly work on your web server.
 See the next section for more details.

 ### Modify & Deploy
 If you don't already have it installed, you need to install npm.
 By running `npm install` in the project directory you can set it up for development.
 After you have done this you can start the development server with `npm start`.